Pfefan/Issue-Tracker/Userstories/Userstory_004.md

 ## Output Data

 The Ticket will be deleted from the database and will not been shown in the front end

+## Errors

+Ticket cant be deleted because of an error in the database